 During the two-year period after the wreck of the M/V Exxon-Valdez, Plater served as Chairman of the State of Alaska Oil Spill Commission’s Legal Task Force.
 He later drew upon this work as he researched and consulted on responses to the BP Deepwater Horizon oil spill.
 He also served as a consultant to plaintiffs in the Woburn toxic litigation, Anderson et al. v.
 W.R.
 Grace et al., the subject of the book and movie A Civil Action.

-Professor Plater has taught on seven law faculties.
-While teaching public law for three years in the national university of Ethiopia, he redrafted the laws protecting parks and refuges, assisted in publication of the Consolidated Laws of Ethiopia, and helped organize the first United Nations Conference on Individual Rights in Africa.
+Plater has taught on seven law faculties.
+While teaching public law for three years at the National University of Ethiopia, he redrafted the laws protecting parks and refuges, assisted in publishing the Consolidated Laws of Ethiopia, and helped organize the first United Nations Conference on Individual Rights in Africa.

 In recognition of his achievements, Plater received the ABA’s Award for Excellence in Environmental, Energy, and Resources Stewardship and the Kravchenko Environmental Human Rights Award in 2019.
 In 2005, he was the recipient of the David Brower Lifetime Achievement Award, presented by the Land Air Water Association at the Twenty-third International Public Environmental Law Conference.